 Missouri Advisory Council of Certification for Educators, established within the Missouri Department of Elementary and Secondary Education is composed of 25 members to be appointed by the State Board of Education upon the recommendation of the commissioner of education.
 Of the 25 members, at least 15 must be active public school classroom teachers.

 Missouri NEA currently has six voting seats on MACCE.
-The MNEA representatives serving as of August 2020 are Jeanna Adkins (Raytown C-2 Schools), Kayla Ward (St. Joseph Public Schools), Laurie Brickey (Mehlville School District), Jacqueline McGill (St. Louis City Schools), Allison O'Very (Pattonville School District), and Rachelle Banhart (Lexington R-V School District).
+The MNEA representatives serving as of September 2021 are Jenna Adkins (Raytown C-2 Schools), Kyla Ward (St. Joseph Public Schools), Laurie Brickey (Mehlville School District), Jacqueline McGill (St. Louis City Schools), Rachelle Banhart (Lexington R-V School District), and Allison O'Very (Pattonville School District), who was elected MACCE chairperson for 2021-2022.

 MNEA Vice Pres.
-Rebeka McIntosh (email@example.com) and MNEA Teaching & Learning Director Ann Jarrett (firstname.lastname@example.org) also attend the meetings of MACCE.
+Rebeka McIntosh (email@example.com) and MNEA Teaching & Learning Director Samantha Hayes (firstname.lastname@example.org) also attend the meetings of MACCE.
 After each meeting, they write a report and may issue alerts to staff and members about upcoming policy changes that may negatively impact educators.

 Duties and Responsibilities of MACCE